 - Is problem-solving therapy suitable for the struggles I am dealing with?

-- Can you tell me about your professional experience including providing problem-solving therapy?
+- Can you tell me about your professional experience with providing problem-solving therapy?

 - Have you dealt with other clients who present with similar issues as mine?

-- If cultural consideration is important to you, ask: Have you worked with individuals with similar cultural backgrounds as me?
+- Have you worked with individuals of similar cultural backgrounds as me?

 - How do you structure your PST sessions and treatment timeline?